B-SwethaSusan/Rapra_AmigoAI/RAG_README.md

    - For technical specifications: Includes instructions for exact values and units
    - For comparison questions: Explicitly asks to list differences/similarities
    - For procedural queries: Requests step-by-step instructions

-### Citation and Source Handling

-1. **In-Text References**:
-   - Each retrieved document is assigned a unique ID based on its position in the results
-   - Facts are directly followed by their source ID in square brackets (e.g., [1], [2])
-   - Multiple sources for the same fact are combined: [1,3]
-   - Example: "The system supports both HTTP/1.1 and HTTP/2 protocols [1,3]"

-2. **Source Attribution**:
-   - When available, includes document title and section
-   - For web sources, includes the domain and last accessed date
-   - Example:
-     ```
-     Sources:
-     [1] VulcanGraph API Reference v3.1.2, Section 4.5
-     [2] docs.rapra.com/configuration, Last accessed: 2025-09-24
-     ```

 ## Hallucination Mitigation